awsdocs/aws-systems-manager-user-guide/doc_source/features.md

 ------
 #### [ Hybrid Activations ]

 To set up servers and VMs in your hybrid environment as managed instances, create a managed instance [activation](systems-manager-managedinstances.md)\.
 After you complete the activation, you receive an activation code and ID\.
-This code and ID combination functions like an Amazon Elastic Compute Cloud \(Amazon EC2\) access ID and secret key to provide secure access to the Systems Manager service from your managed instances\.
+This code and ID combination functions such as an Amazon Elastic Compute Cloud \(Amazon EC2\) access ID and secret key to provide secure access to the Systems Manager service from your managed instances\.

 ------